FAQ for Online Only auctions - click here

 When buying a diamond, a diamond certificate obtaining a diamond certificate is very important.
 The Certification should be conducted on the loose diamond – it’s the only way to give an accurate grading.
 This way the setting is not obstructing the measuring of important information that make up the value of the stone.
 The laboratory should also be independent of any retail or wholesale business.
 Diamond grading is subjective, some laboratories standards of what is a “D” colour or what is a “VVS1” clarity are much lower than others.
 First State Auctions recommends GIA (Gemological Institute of America) for internationally graded diamonds and GSL (Gem Studies Laboratory) for Australian graded diamonds.
 We have regularly found other internationally known laboratories to grade diamonds up to 2 grades of colour and/or 2 grades of clarity higher than GIA or GSL.
 That means the stone you are buying as a VS1 and E colour with a less reputable laboratory, for example, could be graded by GIA or GSL as SI1 and G colour – this makes a big difference to the value and price you should be paying for your diamond.
 We come across many professional-looking laboratory certificates, which we believe do not represent the correct grading of the diamond.
 These are genuine laboratories, but are not endorsed by the Gemmological Association of Australia or internationally renowned.
 They are not GIA, even though some may sound like GIA to the uninitiated.
 We will send diamonds graded by these laboratories to the GIA or GIA laboratories to receive a true grading.
 So, our advice is buy diamonds that have a reputable, recognised and trusted diamond certificate to ensure that you get what you are paying for!

 At First State Auctions, we only sell natural gemstones and cultured pearls.
 While some gemstones may have been improved through industry-accepted treatments such as heat treatment, we don't sell laser-drilled or fracture-filled diamonds, or lead glass-filled rubies.
 It’s about quality, naturally.

-There is a 3 month limited warranty on “pre-owned” and “as-new” watches provided by FSA.
+First State Auctions provides its own 3 month limited warranty on “pre-owned” and “as-new” watches purchased at FSA auctions.